 Let Us Drink the New Wine Together!

-Social & Immersive Online Art Installation
+Social & Immersive Online Art Exhibition Series

 Let Us Drink the New Wine Together is an immersive social experience in collaboration with the New York & New Zealand based collective DOTDOT and the project Mapeo De Bordes Porosos – an ongoing project led by New Zealand based artist Alys Longley with Chilean artists Máximo Corvalán-Pincheira and Macarena Campbell-Parra, in collaboration with over 50 artists from all continents of the world.

 It is a work of real-time, multidisciplinary contemporary virtual art that holds space for movements that spill ideas beyond disciplinary and codified boundaries.
 In this historical moment, virtual spaces have a vital role to play as we pivot between physical and digital presence, allowing a collaboration with artists from around the world to create work in both analogue and digital form.
-We are currently seeking funding for our next iteration of the work to showcase at the prestigious BienalSur which will feature live streamed performance from around the globe.

 Artist’s book containing scores for performance and strategies for documentation